Frequently Asked Questions

 Where are you located?
 We are located at 528 North Hickory Avenue in Bel Air, Maryland.
 Our church is directly across the street from the American Legion building.

-Can non-Orthodox come to the services?
+Can non-Orthodox come to your services?
 Absolutely, yes!
 Everyone is welcome, whatever their current religious affiliation or nationality.
+Please, come and visit!

 Are the services in English?
 Yes.
 Our services are entirely in English.
 Every once in a while on certain occasions such as Pascha (Easter), for instance, there may be a few responses said in other languages, but our services are conducted in English.